hotmeshio/sdk-typescript/docs/functions/conditional.md

 # Conditional Functions

 In this section, various conditional functions will be explored, which are available for use in HotMesh mapping rules.
-The functions are designed to facilitate the manipulation and transformation of data using conditional operations during the mapping process.
-These functions are adapted from the `ConditionalHandler` class, and are implemented as a functional system referred to as @pipes.
+Although inspired by JavaScript, they have been adapted to follow a functional approach.
+Each transformation is a function that expects one or more input parameters from the prior row in the @pipe structure.

 **Table of Contents**
 - [conditional.ternary](#conditionalternary)